College Admission 4.101

 Students currently enrolled in high school and home-schooled students who are college-ready may enroll in classes but must follow the Secondary/Home-School Student Admission procedure available at elgin.edu/apply to enroll in college-level classes.
 Decisions for student admission and enrollment are made on a case-by-case basis.
 Students should discuss their interest in attending ECC with their high school counselor and parent(s) or guardian(s) prior to beginning the application process as their approval is required.
 Secondary and home-schooled students will be limited to registering for a maximum of six credit hours per semester.

-If a student is under 16 years of age, including middle school students, additional approval must be acquired from the appropriate academic dean.
-For specific admission details refer to elgin.edu/highschool.
+If a student is under 16 years of age, including middle school students, additional approval must be acquired from the appropriate academic dean and from the Assistant Vice President of Student Services and Development/Dean of Students.
+For specific admission details, refer to elgin.edu/highschool.

 Students who are not U.S. citizens and are interested in attending ECC on a visa are considered international students.
-Full-time international students on an F-1 visa must meet additional admission requirements as outlined in 8CFR214.2(f) (refer to www.elgin.edu/international), including English language proficiency and the minimum competency for placement into college-level credit classes.
+Full-time international students on an F-1 visa must meet additional admission requirements as outlined in 8CFR214.2(f) (refer to www.elgin.edu/international), including English language proficiency, evidence of financial support, and the minimum competency for placement into college-level credit classes.
 Students without English language proficiency must enroll full-time in the Intensive English Program.
 F-1 international students must be at least 17 years of age by the program start date listed on Form I-20.

 Undocumented students, who have neither U.S. citizenship nor a visa allowing them to enroll in college coursework, are not considered international students and may apply according to the regular admission process regardless of resident status.